DalpatRathore/vscode-extensions-docket/README.md

 <img src="icons/logo.png" alt="VSCode Extensions Docket">
-VS Code is one of the best IDE.
+Visual Studio Code is a lightweight and very powerful source code editor.
 VS Code extensions feature let’s you add languages, debuggers and tools to your installation to support your development workflow.

 💪 Boost productivity with these amazing VS Code extensions. 🚀🚀🚀
 ```mermaid